djsaikrishna/EmilyAPI/README.md

 3. The default Telegraph URL that this API uses is gra.ph (And not telegra.ph !)
 4. Results for Bunkr, CybderDrop, Pixl & SendCM as well FileCrypt, Bhadoo Index & Psa.pm Scraper will be in Telegraph URLs.
 5. Psa Scraper does not work anymore as of 16/10/2022.
 Still I kept it since I hope the script will be updated soon.
 6. Both the Scripts `script_a` and `script_b` are added for bypassing for adlinks which share similar working.
-Examples - 1[https://link.mdisk.website/Pnms055v] & 2[https://xpshort.com/9DNKf].
+Examples - [1](https://link.mdisk.website/Pnms055v) & [2](https://xpshort.com/9DNKf).
 7. Only use 'url' key for making requests to multifunction API Endpoint.
 The server is meant to autodetect desired function.
+8. The warp script at [warp.py](/warp.py) is just there for fun.
+If you want then you can add your own Warp ID there or leave it for mine :p

 ### Generate Database